What Happens After Death?

 Well, other than the Gnostics that most have condemned as not really being Christian, they did NOT teach going to heaven upon death.

-Polycarp of Smyrna was an early Christian leader, who was a disciple of John, the last of the original apostles to die.
+Polycarp of Smyrna was an early Christian leader, who was a disciple of John, the seemingly the last of the original apostles to die.
 Polycarp, around 110-135 A.D. taught:

 Polycarp taught that Christians would inherit the kingdom of God.
 This understanding was based on the Bible.
 Notice some scriptures: